v2arunv/bullish-checkout/README.md

 Authorization: Basic YWRtaW46aWFtYWRtaW4=
 ```

 Please include them in all your requests.
-Any **unauthenticated** requests will be treated as customer requests
+Any **unauthenticated** requests will be treated as customer requests.
+Refer to either the Postman collection of requests or refer to requests such as `AddPercentageDiscountDealRequest`in `Requests` which include the Basic HTTP Auth in the headers

 ## Postman Collection